Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/nrpassw.md

 *string8*     ODETTE, PeSIT E

-Partner sign- on password, authorizing a local site access right check.
+Partner sign-on password, authorizing a local site access right check.

 The remote partner must submit this password to the local {{< TransferCFT/axwayvariablesComponentShortName  >}}, during the connection phase.
 On the remote partner end, you must declare this password as the NSPASSW parameter of the CFTPART object